juxor/afaq/markdown/secH2.md

-the history of the expression _"political, economic and social equalisation of classes and individuals of both sexes."_ After Bakunin sent the Alliance programme to the General Council of the **International Workingmen's Association**, he received a letter date March 9, 1869 from Marx which stated that the term _"the equalisation of classes"_ _"literally interpreted"_ would mean _"harmony of capital and labour"_ as _"persistently preached by the bourgeois socialists."_ The letter argued that it was _"not the logically impossible 'equalisation of classes', but the historically necessary, superseding 'abolition of classes'"_ which was the _"true secret of the proletarian movement"_ and which _"forms the great aim of the International Working Men's Association."_ Significantly, the letter adds the following:
+the history of the expression _"political, economic and social equalisation of classes and individuals of both sexes."_ After Bakunin sent the Alliance programme to the General Council of the **International Workingmen's Association**, he received a letter dated March 9, 1869 from Marx which stated that the term _"the equalisation of classes"_ _"literally interpreted"_ would mean _"harmony of capital and labour"_ as _"persistently preached by the bourgeois socialists."_ Marx argued that it was _"not the logically impossible 'equalisation of classes', but the historically necessary, superseding 'abolition of classes'"_ which was the _"true secret of the proletarian movement"_ and which _"forms the great aim of the International Working Men's Association."_ Significantly, the letter adds the following: _"Considering, however, the context in which that phrase 'equalisation of classes' occurs, it seems to be a mere slip of the pen, and the General Council feels confident that you will be anxious to remove from your program an expression which offers such a dangerous misunderstanding."_ [**Collected Works**, vol. 21, p.

-> _ "Considering, however, the context in which that phrase 'equalisation of classes' occurs, it seems to be a mere slip of the pen, and the General Council feels confident that you will be anxious to remove from your program an expression which offers such a dangerous misunderstanding."_ [**Collected Works**, vol. 21, p.
 46]

-And, given the context, Marx was right.
+Given the context, Marx was right.
 The phrase _"equalisation of classes"_ placed in the context of the political, economic and social equalisation of individuals obviously implies the abolition of classes.
 The logic is simple.
 If both worker and capitalist shared the same economic and social position